The

 is among the most highly represented members of the Ediacaran

-in England, Northern China, Olenek, Ural Mountains and the White
+Forest in England, Northern China, Olenek, Ural Mountains

 Sea Summer Coast of Russia, Newfoundland and Northwest Canada,

-Podolia in the Ukraine), Sonora Mexico.
-Early interpretations
+Podolia in the Ukraine, and Sonora Mexico.
+Early

-of Cyclomedusa a jellyfish.
-Others postulated benthic creature
+of Cyclomedusa was as a jellyfish.
+Others postulated a benthic

-possibly an octacorallian or sea pen, and more recently, a microbial
+creature possibly an octacorallian or sea pen, and more

 colony.